akashpandey25/To-Do-List-App/README.md

 # To-Do-List-App
 To-Do List App that allows users to add, check/uncheck, and delete tasks while ensuring that the list persists across page reloads using local storage.
 Below is a detailed breakdown of how it works.

-📌 Features of Your To-Do List App:
+📌 Features of the To-Do List App:
 Add tasks ➝ User enters a task in the input box and clicks a button to add it.
 Mark tasks as completed ➝ Clicking a task toggles a "checked" class to indicate completion.
 Delete tasks ➝ Clicking the × (cross) button removes the task.